 Why Should I Choose to Travel to Igoumenitsa?

-Igoumenitsa is more of a point in a journey than the destination and it forms a hub for most travellers on their way to and from Italy, Corfu, Northern Greece..
-Many of the ferries transport cars as well but if you’ve flown to any of the countries served by Igoumenitsa and hired a car there you’ll find it cheaper to hand your hire car back and collect a fresh rental car when you arrive at the port.
+As a Result, Igoumenitsa is more of a point in a journey than the destination and it forms a hub for most travelers on their way to and from Italy, Corfu, Northern Greece.. due to Many of the ferries transport cars as well but if you’ve flown to any of the countries served by Igoumenitsa and hired a car there you’ll find it cheaper to hand your hire car back and collect a fresh rental car when you arrive at the port.
 The Egnatia Odos motorway, opened in recent years that links Igoumenitsa with Thessaloniki and Athens has encouraged a boom in traffic using the port to get to Greece’s second city and the Athens.

 Which Ports are served by Igoumenitsa?

 Abobe all, from Greece you can travel to and from Patras and Corfu.
 From Italy you can travel to and from Brindisi, Bari, Ancona and Venice.
 Some of these journeys can take up to eighteen hours so the ferries have entertainment, cabins and refreshments available.

 In conclusion, It’s modern, clean and efficient port with good facilities.
 Split into several docks, some handle cargo only whilst the passenger terminal has a restaurant, toilets, a small selection of shops and street vendors selling hot snacks and drinks which you can enjoy in what is a pretty setting with mountains backing the port.
 The port is equipped to be able to help passengers with mobility issues but they suggest you advise them by phone on +30 26650 99300 or email at firstname.lastname@example.org before you travel so that an assistant can be on hand to help.

 We should also mention the frequent sea lines to many ports of Italy.
 You can find the Service Station of PBG Limitless in Igoumenitsa port, We also serve the national port of Igoumenitsa.